 Fitting the switches was a piece of cake.
 I’ve fitted the LEDs too but haven’t wired them up yet (apart from the grounds).
 All the switch and LED grounds are connected together.
-Also, the two switches on the far right are not connected yet.
+Also, the two switches on the far right are not connected i want to order tramadol yet.
 These have been added to use later on as the project progresses.
 I’ve used CAT5 cable from each connection and soldered the ends to a piece of stripboard.
 I’ve then soldered pin headers onto the stripboard so I can jumper them to either the CPLD board or a breadboard for now.
 It’s ugly as hell but this is still in prototype stage so I’m ok with it for now.

 Populating the LED output board was much the same.
 I’ve used different coloured LEDs (because I ran out of red) and I’ve soldered resistors straight to the LEDs.
 Again, all the grounds are linked and it’s an ugly mess…. still not bothered…